SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.1.md

-# Exercise 0.1: Log On To Your SAP Cloud Platform Account
+# Prerequisite 1: Log On To Your SAP Cloud Platform Account

 The instructor will provide you with the following details in order to complete all the exercises: